grafana/aws-workshop/site/docs/lab2/1_serverless.md

     By **Group By**, click on **aws.ecs.task.family** to see traces grouped by ECS Fargate task.

-1. By **mythical-beasts-server**, click on Add to filters.
+1. By **tickets-server**, click on Add to filters.

-    This will filter the traces to only show those where the trace began in the mythical-beasts-server service.
+    This will filter the traces to only show those where the trace began in the tickets-server service.

     Now we're zooming in to the problem.